ramissabirzyanov/ramissabirzyanov/README.md

 ## Hi there 👋
 My name is Ramis and i am python developer.
-- 🌱 I have about 2 year experience as developer.
+- 🌱 I have about 3 year experience as developer.
-- 🤔 But i want to know more, so i’m looking for a job to create something needed and intresting
 - 📫 How to reach me:
   - ramissabirzyanov@gmail.com
   - https://t.me/ramissabirzyanov